Accounts with multiple entities

 Using your dashboard, you can see your overall spend broken out by subsidiary and local currency, regardless of where the transaction took place in the world.
 Your balance and available credit is updated in real-time as spend occurs, using the foreign exchange rate at the time of transaction to determine your overall balance.

-Using spend limits
+Using global spend limits

 Each spend limit can be individually set up and managed depending on how you run your business in different markets.
 Your spend limits page shows you both card and reimbursement spend, giving you a complete view of your spending across subsidiaries.
 Any changes you make to spend limits and employee access will be implemented instantaneously.
+You can select the spend currency when you set up a spend limit, which cannot be changed once the limit is used.
+For more information on how to edit spend limits, read this help article.